9-year-old signs six-figure NIL deal with sports agency

 (KTLA) – A 9-year-old from Snoop Dogg’s Youth Football League has landed a six-figure name, image and likeness (NIL) deal with a sports agency, becoming the first person from the youth league to do so at such a young age.

-Ghalee Wadood Jr.’s father, Ghalee Wadood Sr., shared the news with Nexstar’s KTLA, describing his son as a “standout 9-year-old athlete who excels in football, baseball, track and karate.”
+Ghalee Wadood Jr.’s father, Ghalee Wadood Sr., shared the news with Nexstar’s KTLA.
+He described his son as a “standout 9-year-old athlete who excels in football, baseball, track and karate.”

 “It’s kinda surreal,” Ghalee Wadood Sr. said while reflecting on the moment his son signed the deal.
 “It’s humbling and exciting for [the agency] to see his potential and want to manage him.”